 Screw the strike plate to the jamb, inside the shallow mortise.
 Skip this step if you decided to leave the old plate intact.

 Shut the door.
-If it sticks or binds, make sure the latch face plate is flush with the door edge and doesn't rub against the strike plate on the jamb.
-If the latch bolt isn't properly aligned with the hole in the strike plate, remove the strike plate and use a chisel to extend the mortise in the direction needed to realign the bolt with the hole -- it shouldn't require much.
+If the door sticks or binds, make sure the latch face plate is flush with the door edge and doesn't rub against the strike plate on the jamb.
+If the latch bolt isn't properly aligned with the hole in the strike plate, remove the strike plate and use a chisel to extend the mortise in the direction needed to realign the bolt with the hole, which shouldn't require much.
 Screw the plate back on and test the fit.

-If you break a lever -- it happens -- some models allow you to switch out only the lever, without removing any other hardware.
+If you break a lever, some models allow you to switch out only the lever without removing any other parts of the door handle during the process.
 Look for a small hole or oval-shaped opening on the shaft of the lever.
-Insert a paper clip, screwdriver or other small pointed tool into the hole and push to depress a small spring-loaded pin.
+Insert a paper clip, screwdriver, or another small pointed tool into the hole and push to depress a small spring-loaded pin.
 The lever should slip off.
 If it contains a setscrew, use a hex wrench to loosen it, slip the old lever off, and install a new one, reversing the procedure.